3dem/relion-documents/source/Installation.rst

     If you know the compute-verison of your GPUs, you can specify it.
     The default value is 35 (sm 3.5), which is the lowest supported by |RELION|.

-Forcing build and use of local FFTW
+Forcing build and use of local FFTW:
     ``cmake -DFORCE_OWN_FFTW=ON ..``

+    This will download, verify and install FFTW during the installation process.

+Forcing build and use of AMD optimized FFTW:
+    ``cmake -DFORCE_OWN_FFTW=ON -DAMDFFTW=ON ..``

+    This will download, verify and install AMD optimized version of FFTW during the installation process.
+    This is recommended for AMD CPUs (e.g. Ryzen, Threadripper, EPYC).

+Forcing build and use of Intel MKL FFT:
+    ``cmake -DMKLFFT=ON ..``

+    This will use FFT library from Intel MKL.
+    In contrast to the FFTW options above, this will *not* download MKL automatically.
+    You have to install MKL and set relevants paths (usually by sourcing the ``mkl_vars.sh`` script).

-Forcing build and use of local FLTK
+Forcing build and use of local FLTK:
     ``cmake -DFORCE_OWN_FLTK=ON ..``

-    This will add download, verification and installation of FFTW and/or FLTK during the installation process.
+    This will download, verify and install FLTK during the installation process.
     If any of these are not detected during configuration, this will happen automatically anyway, and you should not have to specify the below options manually.

+Specify location of libtiff:
+    ``cmake -DTIFF_INCLUDE_DIR=/path/to/include -DTIFF_LIBRARY=/path/to/libtiff.so.5.``

+    This option is to use libtiff installed in non-standard location.

 Specifying an installation location:
     To allow |RELION| a system-wide installation use::